Revelationxl/cordapp-option/README.md

 # Option CorDapp Version 1

-This repo contains a CorDapp representing an Equity Option.
+This repo contains a CorDapp representing an OTC Equity Option.
 The following features have been added:

 * The code has been rebased to Corda M12.1
 * Nodes can self issue cash